Japanese conjugation (mizenkei base): Negative: Conjugation table

 The current negative of ‑masu is ‑masen.
-The unique shapes of ‑masen (rather than ‑mashinai) and the volitional ‑mashō (rather than *‑mashiyō) suggest their provenance in western polite speech.
-Compare westernized hyper-polite adjectival expressions with gozaimasu.
-The easternized ‑mashinai was first recorded in its spoken form with vowel fusion as ‑mashinē in Edo Japanese; it has been attested in dialog from modern literature, for example in the speech of peasant, servile or rural characters, even non-Japanese ones.
+The unique shapes of ‑masen (rather than ‑mashinai) and the hortative ‑mashō (rather than *‑mashiyō) suggest their provenance in western polite speech.
+Compare westernized hyper‑polite adjectival expressions with gozaimasu.
+The easternized ‑mashinai was first recorded in its spoken form with vowel fusion as ‑mashinē in Edo Japanese.
+It has been attested in dialog from modern literature, for example in the speech of underclass, poor, peasant, servile or rural characters, even non‑Japanese ones, notably the eye dialect of black slaves from the novel Gone with the Wind.
+The practice of using the stigmatized "unsophisticated" Tōhoku Japanese, (Note: Or at least a fictionalized form of it, which has long been associated with eastern rusticity, relatively compared to the more urban eastern capital of Edo.) in which ‑mashinai and ‑mashinē figure, to translate the stereotypical speech of black Southern Americans, has become unpopular.
+The use of a low‑class pseudo‑dialect has been claimed to contribute to the churlish stereotype of Tōhoku Japanese, although it has also been argued that such use is increasingly perceived as mere fictional rural speech without necessarily any association with real‑life dialects.

+The negatives of are regularly konai/konē/kon(u), with kinai/kinē being dialectal Kantō alternatives.